 Get started: Set up conversion tracking first before you can use conversion-based bid strategies.

-4. Align your campaign settings with automated bid strategies
+4. Align your structure and settings with automated bidding

 - Simplify your account structure.